rpicatoste/CarND-Path-Planning-Project/README.md

 The lane_speed will be by defaul the maximum speed.
 Then the cars around us will be checked, and for each lane, those cars in front of us (higher s value) will be considered.
 If one of those cars is close enough to our car (in the s axis), its speed will become the lane_speed, as we cannot go faster than the car in front of us.

+### Structure of the code:

+The different .cpp and .h and their content:
+* main: Start the program and interchange data with the simulator.
+* behavior_planner: The planner that will call the different functions deciding the actions to take, and will generate the list of points to send to the simulator to follow.
+* vehicle: Class defining a vehicle, both for our car and for the other cars.
+* cost: Cost functions definition.
+* sensor_fusion_point: Structure for the sensor fusion data received from the simulator.
+* helpers: Some helper functions.